 Fact #2 “Sodom and Gomorrah” Shanty Towns of Accra

-These are the slumps of Accra caused mainly because of the heavily populated urban informal settlement characteristics, substandard housing and squalor.
-Due to immigration of other countries into the city, Accra currently has nine slump settlements which are under demolition because of their adverse effects on the environment.
+These are the slumps of Accra caused mainly by the heavily populated urban informal settlement characteristics, substandard housing, and squalor.
+Due to the immigration of people from other countries into the city, Accra currently has nine slum settlements which are under demolition because of their adverse effects on the environment.

 Fact #3 There are More Youths than the Elderly in Accra